I've had a sports complex for a long time, and now you're gonna hear about it.

 Keep in mind, these evaluations are made based on WHAT THAT PLAYER DID WHILE WEARING THAT NUMBER WITH THE EAGLES, so if some Hall of Famer comes from another team and then plays one season with the Birds, he doesn’t get credit for what he’s already done.
 Anyway, some people like to nitpick, so I want to be clear of the parameters here.
 I update this list about once a season, or as needed.
 Now, let us begin with the Birds.

 #2 – Since Hurts switched away from this number after his rookie year, it safely belongs to David Akers.
 He is the team’s all-time leader in scoring and games played, and Eagles fans absolutely love him.
 Rightfully so, as he was the epitome of a hard worker on the field and a model citizen off it.
-Maybe Darius Slay can wrest it away?
+I came real close to giving this to Darius Slay, and wouldn’t argue with anyone putting him here.

 #4 – Shoutout to Max Runager, who had six seasons of yeoman punting for the Eagles back in the ‘80’s.
-But this number now belongs to Jake Elliott.
-Dude nailed a clutch field goal in the Super Bowl and, oh yeah, a 61-yarder against the Giants.
-Even after sagging a bit after that, he’s re-established himself nicely.
+But this number has to belong to Jake Elliott for a very long time.
+Two-time Super Bowl champion who only startled to wobble for the first time during the 2024 season, which he still navigated through.
+Plus, that 61-yarder against the Giants will always be iconic.

-#5 – Roman Gabriel had a few good seasons at QB for the Birds in the ‘70’s, and…just kidding. #5 will always love you.
+#5 – #5 will always love you.
 It bears repeating once again that, even though he’s much-maligned, the borderline Hall of Fame career that Donovan McNabb put together as an Eagle was everything we could have asked for (except for that Super Bowl) when he was booed as the #2 selection at the 1999 NFL draft.
 Over 30,000 yards passing.
 3,000 yards rushing.
 200+ TDs.
 Nine playoff wins.
 Yeah, pretty good.
 But I think we can all agree that it'd be great if we never hear from him again.

 #9 – The really old school (none of whom are reading this) might argue for Sonny Jurgensen, but we all know the answer here.
 “BD” Nick Foles was the Super Bowl MVP.
 And that’s really all there is to it.

-#10 – DeSean Jackson may have been the most exciting Philadelphia athlete to come through town in the last decade and a half.
+#10 – DeSean Jackson may have been the most exciting Philadelphia athlete to come through town in the two decades.
 From “Miracle at the Meadowlands #2” to all of the long bombs he was on the receiving end of, Jackson was one of the Eagles’ best draft picks of this century.
 The numbers should have probably been even better with the Eagles, but Chip Kelly cut him for no reason after the best year of his career, so it is what it is.

-#12 – Speaking of quarterbacks who punted, #12 will always be synonymous with the electrifying Randall Cunningham.
+#12 – #12 will always be synonymous with the electrifying Randall Cunningham.
 A tremendous all-around athlete, he passed for over 22,000 yards with the Birds and ran for another 4,500.
 And he had that 91-yard punt that we all remember, plus an 80-yarder the following season.
 Randall never could get over the hump in the playoffs, but he is still fondly remembered by Eagles fans for carrying the offense for large chunks of his 11 years on the team.
+The Eagles have also never issued his number again, even though it’s not officially retired.

 #13 – I didn’t even remember that he wore #17 for the first two years of his career, but I guess it’s a good thing that Nelson Agholor switched to #13 before the Super 2017 season.
 The numbers he put up in the aftermath of SB52 were just good enough to put him ahead of the competition here.
 Travis Fulgham, we hardly knew ye.